Abarim Publications' online Biblical Greek Dictionary

 - The noun συκαμινος (sukaminos), meaning sycamore (Luke 17:6 only).

-- The noun συκομωραια (sukomoraia) or συκομορεα (sukomorea), also meaning sycamore (Luke 19:4 only).
-The difference between this tree and the previous isn't clear, or even which trees any of these fig-mulberry words describe.
+- Together with the noun μορον (moron), mulberry (see above): the noun συκομωραια (sukomoraia) or συκομορεα (sukomorea), also meaning sycamore (Luke 19:4 only).
+The difference between this tree and the συκαμινος (sukaminos) isn't clear, or even which trees any of these fig-mulberry words describe.
 In modern times, these words cover more than a dozen species of tree.

 - Together with the verb φαινω (phaino), to shine: the verb συκοφαντεω (sukophanteo), literally to fig-shine or fig-tell (Luke 3:14 and 19:8 only).
 Perhaps this word stemmed from the idea of figs being primitive and dim-witted, or else from Athenian legislation that had made it illegal to export figs, which made telling on a covert fig smuggler an act of fig-telling.
 Later this verb assumed the meaning of pestering people by accusing them of silly infractions.
 The corresponding noun, συκοφαντης (sukophantes), came to denote informers who told on their wealthier neighbors for their own benefit: social parasites or sycophants (which explains that term).